Editor’s Note: This post was updated on November 21, 2018, for accuracy and comprehensiveness. It was originally published on May 10, 2017.

-Considering somatotypes and body composition often leads to the question: Am I genetically trapped in this body type or can I change it?
+Considering somatotypes and body composition often leads to the question: Is our body type predetermined by our genetics or can you impact the way your body looks with my lifestyle choices?
 Numerous studies have investigated the hereditary implications of body composition and the effect of genetics versus environmental factors.
 Let’s take a look at what they’ve found.

 We know that we inherit our genes from our parents.
-Unsurprisingly, the general consensus is that somatotype has no impact on spousal relationships.
-In other words, like doesn't necessarily attract like when it comes to somatotype.
-The partnerships between somatotypes are varied, making for an interesting discussion point when looking at the somatotypes of their offspring.
-Studies do show a genetic connection between parents and children (nature)-- also reflected in similarities amongst siblings-- with the maternal genes having a more significant impact in many cases.
+Studies do show a genetic connection between parents and children (nature)-– also reflected in similarities amongst siblings– with the maternal genes having a more significant impact in many cases.

-So genetics do play a role in somatotype, but external factors have an effect as well.
+So somatotype is hereditary, but external factors have an effect as well.

-Your diet and exercise both affect your overall body composition and can contribute to that slender or stocky look.
-There’s certainly a link between diet and body composition, where a diet (or lack thereof) can either promote or hinder your body composition goals.
+Lifestyle choices, like diet and exercise, both affect your overall body composition and can contribute to that slender or stocky look.
+There’s certainly a link between diet and body composition, where a diet (or lack thereof) can either promote or hinder your health goals.
 Similarly, your appearance will also greatly depend on the type of training you engage in and whether your goal is to build strength, size, or muscular endurance.

 What does this tell us?

-In a nutshell, while your body size may be somewhat set in stone, your body composition is not.
+In a nutshell, while your body shape and size may be somewhat set in stone, your body composition is not.

-It’s important to remember that somatotypes describe different body types in order to provide general guidelines for body composition decision making.
+It’s important to remember that somatotypes describe different body types in order to provide general guidelines for health and fitness.
 Remember, somatotypes are defined as a “quantitative overall appraisal of the present shape and composition of the human body.”
 While you may be genetically predisposed to have a certain body structure, your lifestyle can impact your body composition and cause your somatotype to change.

 Let’s look at the example of the ectomorph.
 Ectomorphs have been implicated to be better at aerobic exercises like running or swimming.
 Intuitively, this makes sense.
 Having longer limbs helps increase stride length and a lower overall body fat percentage helps reduce resistance caused by excess body fat.
 Races have actually introduced the concept of “Clydesdale or Athena” runners since lower weight has been attributed to better running performance in marathons.
 Mesomorphs and endomorphs, on the other hand, may possess shorter limb length that may allow them to engage in more power and strength building activities, contributing to the image of these body types having greater musculature.